aymanesouani/curvature_estimation_Rusinkiewicz/README.md

 Trimesh is an open source python module dedicated to general mesh processing using only triangular mesh : https://github.com/mikedh/trimesh

-This method of estimation is used so as many others existing in slam to estimate curvatures on the brain.

 Requirements :